jman294/compressor/README.md

-# ans-compression
+# compression
-Messing around with ANS compression
+Messing around with compression